HomeVMware Licensing

 At the old à la carte pricing (approximate historical figures):

 Stack those up and you were at $250–330/core before volume discounts — potentially more expensive than VVF's $190/core with everything bundled.
-For that kind of shop, VVF is genuinely the right product at a defensible price.
+For that kind of shop, VVF is the right product at a defensible price.

 At 72 cores, VVF's vSAN entitlement gives you: 72 cores × 0.25 TiB/core = 18 TiB of vSAN capacity (on new post-December 2024 licenses).
 If you needed that storage capacity and would have purchased vSAN anyway, the bundled economics work.